stanwood/handbook/README.md

 We love to develop apps and websites which will be loved by users and clients.

 We want to be transparent and dependable for our client.
-We also want to sync crowd testing and processes of our clients as well as reduce miss-understandings and unclear tickets.
+We also want to sync crowd testing and processes of our clients as well as reduce misunderstandings and unclear tickets.

 At last, we want to limit crossfire from clients throughout the week and "jumping" in and out of projects.